jnozzi/cocoadev.com/markdown/OverridingLimitsOnWindowSizes.md

     setHidden worked in hiding the controls, but made no change in the window resizing behavior.
 It was as though the buttons were still there, but invisible (which was probably the case).

      removeFromSuperview froze my program, bringing up the debugger.
-I used     General/NSLog() to see how far my program got before freezing, and it appears that it froze someplace *after* the three lines of code that I changed.
+I used     NSLog() to see how far my program got before freezing, and it appears that it froze someplace *after* the three lines of code that I changed.
 In the window's frozen state, however, the Zoom, Close and Min buttons did disappear like I wanted.

 So, two questions now: